-- 1. Proposals for employment development outside the development footprint of Langold will be supported, where all of the criteria are met: - a) it can be demonstrated that the proposal cannot be delivered on a site within the existing development footprint of Langold; - b) the proposal requires a rural location for its intended use; - c) the scale, design and form of the proposal, in terms of both buildings and operation, are appropriate for the location; - d) does not significantly harm or alter the character and appearance of the surrounding countryside and landscape; - e) the proposed use is compatible with neighbouring uses; and - f) it includes adequate and acceptable parking, service and access arrangements for the proposal. - 2.
+- 1. All proposals for employment development outside the development footprint of Langold for permanent or temporary holiday overnight accommodation, tourist attractions, static caravans, equine facilities, or businesses relating to rural activities or enterprises will be supported, where all of the criteria are met: - a) it can be demonstrated that the proposal cannot be delivered on a site within the existing development footprint of Langold; - b) the proposal requires a rural location for its intended use; - c) the scale, design and form of the proposal, in terms of both buildings and operation, are appropriate for the location; - d) does not significantly harm or alter the character and appearance of the surrounding countryside and landscape; - e) the proposed use is compatible with neighbouring uses; and - f) it includes adequate and acceptable parking, service and access arrangements for the proposal. - 2.
 Where applicable, new agricultural, equine and commercial buildings and structures should be sited and designed sensitively.
 They should be sited to avoid breaking the skyline when viewed from public rights of way and should minimise adverse visual impacts on the settings of nearby heritage assets through appropriate screening and landscaping using local native species.
-Larger buildings should be designed so that their different components use a change in materials, screening or colour or a break in the roof span.
+Larger buildings should be "broken up" using a change in materials, screening or colour or a break in the roof span.